-The doctrine of divine middle knowledge holds that God can know what free choices individuals will make in whatever circumstance they may find themselves, even if such conditions don’t obtain.
-In this series of questions, Dr. Craig explains how that doctrine applies to situations such as the person who has never heard the gospel or the infant who dies before she is able to understand the message of salvation.
+The doctrine of divine middle knowledge holds that God knows what free choices individuals would make in whatever circumstance they might find themselves, even if such conditions don’t obtain.
+In this series of questions, Dr. Craig explains how that doctrine can be applied to questions about the person who has never heard the gospel or the infant who dies before he is able to understand the message of salvation.
 He also corrects a misunderstanding of God’s middle knowledge, when the questioner assumes God arrives at such knowledge through deduction.
 Middle knowledge is actually a form of knowledge that God holds within Himself.

 Dear Dr. Craig,

 One of the toughest questions within soteriology is “what happens to small children/infants who perish having had no chance to respond to God’s revelation?”.
 It seems that a popular notion is the “age of accountability” theory, which asserts that any child who perishes prior to a certain age goes straight to heaven.
 This sort of “universal amnesty” seems fatally flawed to me, however.
 If this were the case, souls who would never accept Jesus Christ (subjects of “transworld damnation” if you will) would get into heaven along with the others, simply by virtue of perishing before the age of accountability.
 How could a just and holy God allow souls like that into heaven?

 Does it not make more sense that a fair, just and omniscient God would take into account what these children WOULD do were they to be given the opportunity via more time and revelation, and judge them accordingly based on that?
 He states that He will do just that in the cases of some within Matthew 11:20-24, and I don’t see why He would not extend that same fair consideration to all are “cut short” due to other circumstances.

 Thank you in advance if you take the time to respond to this.